• Play the sound file

 The first of those is, or was, ideological.
 Murray is a libertarian and open borders goes with that territory.
 He has actually written a book about his libertarianism; I have it on my shelf here.
 It mentions immigration just once — to apologize for not having mentioned it!

 That was in 1997.
-Recently Murray has modified his position somewhat in the direction of National Conservatism, causing me to reach for the Gospel of St. Luke, quote: "I say unto you, that likewise joy shall be in heaven over one sinner that repenteth, more than over ninety and nine just persons, which need no repentance," end quote.
+Recently Murray has modified his position somewhat in the direction of National Conservatism, causing me to reach for the Gospel of St Luke, quote:

 Well, it sounds personal to me.
 I put it down to Midwestern Nice (Murray is from Iowa).
 Trump is a big-mouthed, braggadocian, rumbustious, shove-you-off-the-sidewalk New Yorker, ya frickin' jackass.
 It's a style, and I don't mind it myself, having lived for several years in New York City; but it goes together with Midwestern Nice about as well as horseradish sauce with strawberry ice cream.